gifale95/BERG/source/about/terms_and_conditions.rst

 Before I download NEST, I agree to the following terms and conditions:

-1. Prior to downloading this dataset, I must have filled the NESTD Data Access Agreement at [this link](https://forms.gle/ZKxEcjBmdYL6zdrg9).
+1. Prior to downloading this dataset, I must have filled the NEST's Data Access Agreement at `this link <https://forms.gle/ZKxEcjBmdYL6zdrg9>`_.

 2. I agree that all presentations and publications resulting from any use of this dataset must cite the relevant work.